 The neighborhood Musers

 Say hi to Brough.
 She’s the original Narrative Muse instigator.
 She asks “why?” a lot and loves to get to the bottom of things.
-Conversations, musings and stories are her favourite things.
-Once a film and tv editor, she’s now taking on the world with her vision to make sure “nobody puts Baby in a corner”.
+Once a film and TV editor, she’s now taking on the world with her vision to make sure women storytellers get their share of the spotlight.
 Originally from the US, Brough now lives in Auckland, New Zealand.

 Meet Teresa, co-founder and human voice of Narrative Muse.
 When she’s not using her brain cells for marketing and communications, she’s binge watching tv and screenwriting buddy-road-trip-comedy movies.
 Thanks to her grandmother, her favorite book and movie are both To Kill a Mockingbird.
 Teresa is among the hoards of Americans who now call Wellington, New Zealand home.

 Meet Jess, Narrative Muse’s web content manager.
 An analytical chemist and actress by trade, Jess likes to do things accurately and artistically.
 She is insatiably curious and is always trying something new, be it a crochet pattern, a new career or going on a solo adventure.
 Originally from Colorado, Jess now calls Wellington, New Zealand home.